 Reporting on mental health, alcohol and other drugs

-For media reporting in this area, the Mindframe website is a great resource to help you provide responsible, accurate and sensitive representation of mental illness, suicide, and alcohol and other drugs in the media.
-There you can find their guide for safe reporting of mental illness and their guidelines for communicating about alcohol and other drugs.
+For media reporting on mental health, alcohol and other drugs, the Mindframe website is a great resource to help you provide responsible, accurate and sensitive representation of mental illness, suicide, and alcohol and other drugs in the media.